Supporting Mental Health for Arab, Jewish, and Muslim Youth During War

 This strain comes as the United States faces an adolescent mental health crisis: more than 1 in 5 high school students considered suicide in 2021.
 These risks continue to rise each year, even for preteens.
 One recent study, for example, found that the suicide rate for youth aged 8 to 12 years has increased by about 8% annually since 2008.

-Although the wars in the Middle East has undoubtedly sharpened political and ethnic divides in the United States, everyone should be united in their concern over the conflict's indirect harms to this country's youth.
+Although the wars in the Middle East have undoubtedly sharpened political and ethnic divides in the United States, everyone should be united in their concern over the conflict's indirect harms to this country's youth.
 More attention and resources should be devoted not only to safeguarding students of Arab, Jewish, and Muslim backgrounds from violence, but also to encouraging healthy coping strategies in these stressful and divisive times.

 In our Study of Adolescent Lives After Migration to America, we surveyed and spoke with more than 500 high school students, caregivers, and service providers across the United States to better understand adolescent mental health and coping strategies.
 The research focused on adolescents who were born in the Middle East and North African region—or whose parents were—but the lessons learned are applicable to adolescents from varying backgrounds as they navigate violence and discrimination and develop their sense of identity and belonging.
 Through this research and our lived experiences as a Jewish American and an Arab American, we offer insights for supporting adolescents as they cope with the wars in the Middle East and the resulting surge in discrimination.